3 Tactics to Scale Yourself (While Scaling Your Startup)

 To avoid this dangerous possibility, let’s talk about 3 tactics you can implement today to keep pace as a leader as your business grows.

-#1: Ditch the “Scrappy Startup Entrepreneur” Identity
+#1: Upgrade and Ditch Your Old “Scrappy Entrepreneur” Identity

 So don’t be afraid to invest money into tools and resources that free up your time and make your job a little more efficient.
 Remember: You aren’t that scrappy founder anymore and there’s nothing noble about working 12 hours when you could get the same work done in eight; it just isn’t sustainable for you or your business.

 For one of the most valuable investments you can make in your career, check out The #1 Shortcut to Reaching Your Fullest Potential as a Startup CEO and Leader.